 THE Spring carnival racing is a perennial highlight on the Australian sporting calendar.

-Hundreds of thousands flock to metro and country tracks every year for the major meets.
+Hundreds of thousands flock to metro and country tracks every year for the major race meets.

 These are veritable melting pots for diehard punters, celebrity socialites and lads about town looking for a good day out.

 For all its charms, however, a day at the races can quickly turn sour for those who are ill-equipped for its genteel social mores.